-PassiFlora is one of my current live cinema performances.
+PassiFlora — Les Fleurs de l'Électricité is a live cinema performance originally developed in 2011 by Bardo Frings.
 It uses digital algorithms and real-time generated computer graphics in combination with generative audio software to unfold different layers of an evolving abstract-expressionistic universe through improvised audiovisual compositions.

 While the piece is on one hand inspired by modern scientific research in the field of bioelectromagnetics and related fields, it is at the same time rooted in late 19th and early 20th century esoteric views on the upcoming use of electricity.
 When electricity in Western society started to become more and more ubiquitous in a haze of mystery and excitement, controversial occult teachers described electricity as a fundamental force of nature, which should not be extracted through mechanical means, for this would disturb the natural harmony of forces in the universe.
 According to such esoteric views, the increasing use of electricity in society would lead to a diminishment of the will-power of individual people, detracting human evolution from its original course, while life on earth would be drained and give rise to a new order of soulless, yet superiorly intelligent, mineral-like creatures that would take over the surface of the earth and increasingly entangle the human spirit as it would be broken apart by lifeless mechanical laws.